 Is melatonin safe for children?

 It’s no wonder parents are uncertain about this.
-If you surf the web, you’re likely to get mixed messages:
+If you surf the web, you’re likely to get mixed messages, with some experts sounding an alarm and others saying it is harmless.

-In general, melatonin seems to have relatively few side effects in children, most of them minor, such as headaches, increased bedwetting, nightmares, dizziness, mood changes and morning grogginess, and all of which disappear with discontinuation.
+In general, when used properly, melatonin seems to have relatively few side effects in children, most of them minor, such as headaches, increased bedwetting, nightmares, dizziness, mood changes, and morning grogginess, all of which disappear with discontinuation.
 However, there are ongoing concerns based on studies in animals showing melatonin can affect puberty-related hormones.
 While there is very little evidence to suggest this is true in humans, the reality is no long-term clinical trials, which would settle the question, have yet been conducted.

 When should melatonin not be used?